bunnywaffle/GIMP-3-Themes/README.md

 # GIMP-3-Themes

-## Note: Only a few themes are updated for modern GIMP, such as Photoshop2, Dark Professional, Clean Dark, Nocturnal, ExpDark, and Clean Dark 2.
+## Note: Only a few themes are updated for modern GIMP, such as Photoshop2, Dark Professional, Clean Dark, Nocturnal, ExpDark, Plasticity, and Clean Dark 2.

 ### Exp Dark